6. Command Line Tools¶

 The second file contains the node information.
 This file is much simpler than that of the hierclust application since there is no factorization tree.
 The items for each node in this file are:

-2. doc_count: the number of documents assigned to this node
+: the number of documents assigned to this nodetop_terms

 Running the flatclust application with no command line parameters will cause the application to display all params that it supports.
 These are: